fenomeno83/graphql-dotnet-globalization-demo/README.md

 9-Scoped lifetime for services called inside queries and mutations, that have singleton lifetime (by default you can't have scoped lifetime inside a component with singleton lifetime).
 This prevent, for example, that dbcontext connection is open only once at starting server.
 Instead it is open at each request, because of scoped lifetime.
+We have implemented 2 approaches: 1 where dbcontext is injected at request lifetime, but this can fails in case of graphql parallel execution; 1 where a factory is injected, so you can instantiate dbcontext explicitly (in this case there is an example that shows how pass dbcontext between the various methods that works also alone)

 10-GraphiQL GUI.
 See readme.txt in case you use auth